-- The appropriate number and location of large, medium and small ambulance bases (using drive time polygons or travel/ refer analysis GIS software) and include in the Infrastructure Plan. - Appropriate sites for satellite bases. - Resource allocation to large bases will be aligned with service delivery needs of smaller bases and dissemination will be strictly monitored. - Ambulance bases will make adequate provision for safety of vehicles, storing facilities for equipment, wash bays for ambulances.
+- The appropriate number and location of large, medium and small ambulance bases (using drive time polygons or travel/ refer analysis - GIS software) and include in the Infrastructure Plan. - · Appropriate sites for satellite bases. - Resource allocation to large bases will be aligned with service delivery needs of smaller bases and dissemination will be strictly monitored. - Ambulance bases will make adequate provision for safety of vehicles, storing facilities for equipment, wash bays for ambulances. - Placement of ambulance bases will serve as additional strategy to improve access to health services, especially in sparsely populated/rural areas where communities fall outside the 5km footprint.
+Arrangements for transport of these clients to health facilities will form part of patient transport between community and clinic level and will be a component of the revitalisation of PHC.